 Everyone is talking about Twitter these days and for good reason.
 Twitter is an amazing microblogging platform and one that every small business should embrace as part of their overall social media marketing strategy.
+It seems that most people in business are starting to realize that social media, though free, really doesn’t do much unless you put a lot into it.
+If you’re interested in learning more about some costs for social media, you may enjoy this post How Much Does Social Media Cost.
 If you’re operating a small business, here are five ways you can use Twitter effectively:

 Create a M.A.P.

 The first step to effectively using Twitter is to create a M.A.P. or Marketing Action Plan for your business.
 Your M.A.P. will include a list of all the things you can tweet about – company news, blog posts, important announcements, special offers, industry news and so on.
 Marketing does not have to be so expensive.
 There a lot of innovative ways to promote a product especially with the advent of the Internet.
 If you’re interested in learning more about these ways, checkout Marketing Your App – 6 Ways to Promote Within Your App.

 The most effective Twitter accounts (aside from celebrities) are those managed by folks not afraid to take chances and get creative.
 Here are some great examples: CoffeeGroundz, Kogi BBQ and Maine’s very own BeadinPath.
 Add some flair and personality to your tweets.
 As a small business, you want to be approachable and getting creative and lighthearted can help you achieve that goal.